वस्तु

 Here We Are

 This version of America that we currently inhabit is utterly alien.
 For a young immigrant from South Asia nearly two decades ago, it furnished idealism.
 Granted the luxury to see the world framed through kindness.
 Perhaps even swayed the frame of morality- of the rights and wrongs.
 The universe was laden with possibilities.
-Pragmatism seemed Read more ⇢
+Pragmatism seemed like the dominant restraint.
+Only direction the human… Read more ⇢